 Key responsibilities may include creating and delivering operational plans, managing projects, leading and managing teams, managing change, financial and resource management, talent management, coaching and mentoring.

-The entry requirement for this apprenticeship will be decided by each employer, but may typically be five GCSEs at grade C or higher.
+The entry requirement for this apprenticeship will be decided by each employer, but may typically be five GCSEs at grade 4 and above.

 You will work with your assessor to ensure that you have all the knowledge and behaviours to complete the end-point assessment which will consist of: